 A Draft Amendment to the 1996 Remsen-Lake Placid Travel Corridor Unit Management Plan and Draft Supplemental Environmental Impact Statement was issued in November 2019, followed by multiple hearings.

 The new UMP was approved by the APA in early 2020.
 In 2021 NYDOT removed the rail infrastructure and construction of the 34-mile rail trail between Lake Placid and Tupper Lake was begun after the authority transferred to the NYSDEC in 2021.
-Construction is projected to take until 2025 with the first section, Lake Placid to Saranac Lake, due to open in 2023.
-In the interim, the corridor is open to snowmobiles and mountain bikes.
+Construction is projected to take until 2025.

 In 2022 Adirondack Recreational Trail Advocates changed its name legally to Adirondack Rail Trail Association, retaining the acronym ARTA.
 The new ARTA is a trail-town association that represents and promotes the business and municipal interests along the 34-mile Adirondack Rail Trail.
 A 12-year-old not-for-profit, ARTA has represented over 13,000 citizens, 400 businesses, and six representative governments in the effort to get this world-class all season trail to the construction stage.